splunk/splunk-connect-for-syslog/docs/lb.md

-# A word about load balancers
+# About using load balancers

-Customers often "require" the use of load balancers incorrectly attempting to meet a business requirement for availability.
-In general load balancers are not recommended with the exception of a narrow use case where the Syslog Server must be exposed to untrusted clients on the internet such as Palo Alto Cortex.
+Load balancers are not a best practice for SC4S.
+The exception to this is a narrow use case where the syslog server is exposed to untrusted clients on the internet, for example, with Palo Alto Cortex.

 ## Considerations

-* UDP MUST only pass a load balancer using DNAT.
-Source IP must be preserved.
-Note in this configuration a Load Balancer becomes a new single point of failure
+* UDP can only pass a load balancer using DNAT and source IP must be preserved.
+If you use this configuration, the load balancer becomes a new single point of failure.
-* TCP/TLS May use a DNAT configuration OR SNAT with "PROXY" Protocol enabled `SC4S_SOURCE_PROXYCONNECT=yes` (Experimental)
+* TCP/TLS can use either a DNAT configuration or SNAT with "PROXY" Protocol enabled `SC4S_SOURCE_PROXYCONNECT=yes`.
-* TCP/TLS load balancers do not consider the weight of individual connection load is frequently biased to one instance; all members in a single resource pool should be vertically scaled to accommodate the full workload.
+* TCP/TLS load balancers do not consider the weight of individual connection load and are frequently biased to one instance.
+Vertically scale all members in a single resource pool to accommodate the full workload.

 ## Alternatives

 The best deployment model for high availability is a [Microk8s](https://microk8s.io/) based deployment with MetalLB in BGP mode.
 This model uses a special class of load balancer that is implemented as destination network translation.